 >You CAN buy foods such as: breads, cereals, fruits, vegetables, meat, fish, poultry, dairy products, seeds and plants which produce food for the household to eat.

 >You CANNOT buy any nonfood items such as: beer, wine, liquor, cigarettes, tobacco, pet foods, soaps, paper products, household supplies, toothpaste, cosmetics, vitamins, medicines, foods that can be eaten in the store and hot foods.

 Then we back to “necessities”.
 Heat is a necessity in many places.
-Are utilies such as water, natural gas, and others automatically excempt even if they are used to charge consumer devices like TVs or iPods?
+Are utilities such as water, natural gas, and others automatically exempt even if they are used to charge consumer devices like TVs or iPods?
 Or does the government monitor what the electricity is being used for.
 Based on electrical signatures, it would be easy enough to know how much electricity is being used for the TV vs. how much is being used for heating.
-The UK regularly monitors it’s citizens to determine if they are using TV without paying the BBC tax, so what’s to prevent the US government to drive around and monitor usage.
+The UK regularly monitors it’s citizens to determine if they are using TV without paying the BBC tax, so what’s to prevent the US government from driving around and monitoring electrical usage?